bbinet/heka-hl-sandboxes/README.md

   `type_output` string should be set on the `Type` header (default is "overwrite").

-#### `filters/add_mode_field.lua`

-This sandbox adds a "mode" field to all tracker messages which value is set to the last mode metric value that have been received for the same tracker.

 #### `filters/add_static_fields.lua`

 This sandbox sets hardcoded values for given fields.